 Given an array of integers, duplicates are present in it in such a way that all duplicates appear even number of times except one which appears odd number of times.
 Find that odd appearing element in linear time and without using any extra memory.

 Given a number, check if it is power of four or not.

 Given an integer, reverse its bits using binary operators.
 The idea is to initialize the result by 0 (all bits 0) and process the given number starting from its least significant bit.
 If the current bit is 1, then we set the corresponding most significant bit in the result and finally move on …

-Huffman Coding is a algorithm for doing data compression and it forms the basic idea behind file compression.
+Huffman Coding (also known as Huffman Encoding) is a algorithm for doing data compression and it forms the basic idea behind file compression.
 This post talks about fixed length and variable length encoding, uniquely decodable codes, prefix rules and construction of Huffman Tree.